Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 1. **Get the Robot’s Average Velocity**
    * ```Velo = getAvgVelocity() * VeloScale;```
    * Computes the average velocity of the robot and scales it with ```VeloScale``` to ensure the motion model is properly adjusted.
 NEED TO DESCRIBE HOW VELO SCALE IS CALCULATED
-2. **Create a Normal Distribution for Noise NEED TO TALK ABOUT SCALED NOISE DISRTUBUTION**
+2. **Create a Normal Distribution for Noise NEED TO TALK ABOUT SCALED NOISE DISTRIBUTION**
     * ```normal_distribution<double> dist_pos(0, Velo / 4)```;
     * This distribution models the uncertainty in motion by generating small random deviations in the particle positions.
 3. **Calculate the Correct Robot’s Angle (```Theta```)**
     * ```const double theta_ = Angle.rotation(degrees) * toRad + start_theta;```
-    * Ensures that the robot’s angle is in radians (Interial converted from Degrees) and is algnied with the correct starting angle.
+    * Ensures that the robot’s angle is in radians (Inertial converted from Degrees) and is aligned with the correct starting angle.
     * ```const double rotated_theta = M_PI_2 - theta_;```
     * Adjusts the angle to align with the coordinate system used for motion calculations.
 4. **Precompute Sin and Cos Values for Efficiency**